Fedora-dotnet/verification-fas-discord-reddit/VerificationWeb/readme.md

   "RedditBotRefreshToken" : "",                 <-- Refresh token of reddit bot app to retrieve access tokens

-  "Subreddit" : "/r/subreddit,                  <-- Subreddit where the flairs are given at "RedirectUri" : "https://127.0.0.1:5001/",    <-- Redirect URI for the reddit bot app, base URI of the web.
+  "Subreddit" : "/r/subreddit,                  <-- Subreddit where the flairs are given at "RedhatSubreddit" : "/r/subreddit,                  <-- Subreddit where the flairs are given at "RedirectUri" : "https://127.0.0.1:5001/",    <-- Redirect URI for the reddit bot app, base URI of the web.

   "RedhatClientId" : "",                        <-- Client id for redhat authentication